o2r-project/o2r-bouncer/README.md

 * `BOUNCER_MONGODB_DATABASE`
   Which database inside the mongo db should be used.
 Defaults to `muncher`.
 * `OAUTH_URL_AUTHORIZATION`
-  Authorization URL for the ORCiD OAuth2 API.
+  Authorization URL for the ORCID OAuth2 API.
 Defaults to `https://orcid.org/oauth/authorize`.
 * `OAUTH_URL_TOKEN`
-  Token URL for the ORCiD OAuth2 API.
+  Token URL for the ORCID OAuth2 API.
 Defaults to `https://orcid.org/oauth/token`.
 * `OAUTH_SCOPE`
-  Scope for the ORCiD API.
+  Scope for the ORCID API.
 Defaults to `/authenticate`.
 * `OAUTH_CLIENT_ID` __Required__
   The client ID for your instance.
 * `OAUTH_CLIENT_SECRET` __Required__